Prudhoe: Railway

 The town is served by Prudhoe railway station on the Newcastle and Carlisle Railway, also known as the Tyne Valley Line.
 The line was opened in 1838, and links the city of Newcastle upon Tyne with Carlisle.
 The line follows the course of the River Tyne through Northumberland.
 Passenger services on the Tyne Valley Line are operated by Northern only after the May 2022 timetable change.
 The line is also used for freight.
 The next railway stations are those at Wylam and Stocksfield.

 Bus

 The town has direct bus links to Newcastle, Hexham and the MetroCentre.

 Media

 Local news and television programmes are provided by BBC North East and Cumbria and ITV Tyne Tees.
 Television signals are received from the Pontop Pike TV transmitter and one of the two relay transmitters (Newton and Fenham).

 Local radio stations are BBC Radio Newcastle, Heart North East, Capital North East, Smooth Radio North East, Greatest Hits Radio North East, Hits Radio North East, Koast Radio and Radio Prudhoe, a community based station.

-The town is served by the local newspapers, Hexham Courant and Chronicle Extra.
+The town is served by the local newspapers the Hexham Courant and Chronicle Extra.